cyberconcepts/loops/README.txt

 Each concept should have a concept type; this is in fact provided by a relation to a special kind of concept object with the magic name 'type'.
-This type object is its own type:
+This type object is its own type.
+The type relations themselves are of a special predicate 'hasType'.

+  >>> concepts['hasType'] = Concept(u'Type Predicate')
   >>> concepts['type'] = Concept(u'Type')
   >>> typeObject = concepts['type']
   >>> typeObject.setConceptType(typeObject)